cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Orchestration/starlingx.md

 **Workflows**

-  * `discover_and_deploy`: Discover a System's subclouds and create deployments for all of the subclouds.
-One should use default values for all workflow parameters.
-The workflow will create a deployment group.
+  * `discover_and_deploy`: The workflow will create a deployment group.
 It will then create deployments for all of the subclouds that are discovered.
 It will put all of the those subclouds in the group.
 It will then execute batch install on all of the subcloud deployments.